-Our friends David and Carol over at Roccos in Paradise recently celebrated the passing of their first 6 months on the island of St. John.
+Some blogger friends recently celebrated the passing of their first 6 months on their island.
 Musing over their adventure thus far, they shared some of their “Notes to Self” to reflect on the lessons they have learned.
-As I read through their list, nodding all the way (yup, yup, yup – I remember that! ), it got me thinking about all the things I’ve learned over my 8+ years rockside.
+As I read through their list, nodding all the way (yup, yup, yup – I remember that! ), it got me thinking about all the things I’ve learned over my 10+ years rockside.

 HERE ARE MY TOP 10 HARD-WON ISLAND LESSONS